kyma-incubator/compass/docs/compass/03-01-security.md

 1. Runtime/Application makes a call to the Director.
 1. The OathKeeper uses the Token Resolver as a mutator.
-1. The Client ID is extracted from the one-time token's `Conector-Token` header or from the `token` query parameter.
+1. The Client ID is extracted from the one-time token's `Connector-Token` header or from the `token` query parameter.
 1. The Client ID is then written to the `Client-Id-From-Token` header.
 In the case of failure, the header is empty.
 1. The call is then proxied to the Tenant mapping handler mutator, where the Client ID is mapped onto the `tenant` and returned to the OathKeeper.
 1. Hydrator passes the response to ID_Token mutator which constructs a JWT token with scopes and tenant in the payload.